Course Outline

 - Handling interrupts and low-level programming with Rust for government applications

-- Interfacing with GPIO (General Purpose Input/Output) pins in government systems
+- Interfacing with GPIO (General Purpose Input/Output) pins for government systems

-- Timers, counters, and PWM (Pulse Width Modulation) for government use
+- Timers, counters, and PWM (Pulse Width Modulation) for government applications

-- UART (Universal Asynchronous Receiver-Transmitter) communication for government applications
+- UART (Universal Asynchronous Receiver-Transmitter) communication for government use

-- SPI (Serial Peripheral Interface) and I2C (Inter-Integrated Circuit) protocols in government systems
+- SPI (Serial Peripheral Interface) and I2C (Inter-Integrated Circuit) protocols for government systems

-- Multitasking and concurrency in embedded systems for government applications
+- Multitasking and concurrency in embedded systems for government operations

-- Synchronization mechanisms for real-time requirements in the public sector
+- Synchronization mechanisms for real-time requirements in government applications

 - Real-time scheduling and task prioritization in Rust for government use